reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

-The kinematics provides the pose of the robot with respect to the joint angles.
+Kinematics provides the pose of the robot with respect to the joint angles.
 The pose is a list of translational and rotational values.
 Here, the pose has two translational values and one rotational value.
 The translational values, *i.e.*, $x$ and $y$, define a vector from the base frame $\mathcal{F}\raisebox{-0.25em}{\footnotesize 0}$ to the end-effector frame $\mathcal{F}\raisebox{-0.25em}{\footnotesize EE} = \mathcal{F}_2$.